 Equipped with the explicit representations of the time-dependent solutions $C^r_{\rm o}(\lambda, t)$ and $C^l_{\rm o}(\lambda, t)$ of the RDEs (\ref{EqRic:subeqns}) [Eqs. (\ref{Eqsol4}) and (\ref{Eqsol4left})], with the definition of the maximal solutions $ \hat C^{r,+}_{\rm o}(\lambda)$ and $ \hat C^{l,+}_{\rm o}(\lambda)$ of the CAREs (\ref{EqCARE:subeqns}), and with the expression of the function $f^+(\lambda)$, we are now in position to study the time evolution of the moment generating function $G_{\rm o,\lambda}(t)$ given by Eqs. (\ref{EqDynZ:subeqns}) and in particular their long-time behavior.
 We will then explicitly compute the SCGF $\mu_{\rm o}(\lambda)$ and the sub-exponential prefactors $g_{\rm o}(\lambda)$.
 We recall that the values of $\lambda$ are restricted to the interval ${\cal D}_H=(\lambda_{\min},\lambda_{\max})$ for which the Hamiltonian matrices have no purely imaginary eigenvalues and the existence of real symmetric solutions of the CAREs is ensured\footnote{This does not mean that real symmetric solutions of the RDEs do not exist for $\lambda\not \in {\cal D}_H$, but they blow up at some finite time.
 Note also that the extremal solutions of the CAREs may also exist when the Hamiltonian matrices have purely imaginary eigenvalues.
 However, this requires that the partial multiplicities of these eigenvalues are all even~\cite{note30}, and one can show that it is not the case for the model under study.}.

 To make it more concrete, the forthcoming discussion is illustrated by numerical results obtained for a gamma-distributed delay with $n=5$ (which generates a system of $n + 2 = 7$ dynamical variables).
 Although this is still far from the case of a discrete delay, the gamma distribution (\ref{Eqgamma1}) is already markedly peaked around $t=\tau$ and further investigations show that the qualitative behavior of the fluctuations does not change significantly for larger values of $n$.
 We choose (rather arbitrarily) $Q_0 = 2$, so that the harmonic oscillator is in a moderate underdamped regime, and a feedback gain $g=1.5$.
 We then vary $\tau$ in order to illustrate different types of behavior.
-For these values of the parameters, the system reaches a stable stationary state for all values of $\tau$.
-The absence of destabilizing/stabilizing Hopf bifurcations such as those shown in Fig. 1 is irrelevant to our discussion.
+For these values of the parameters, the system reaches a stable stationary state for all values of $\tau$\footnote{More generally, we recall that all our calculations assume that the system lies within the zones of stability.}.